Pavan-Gunda/jenkins-pipeline/README.md

 - Kubectl apply -f ingress.yml

 I haven't used it as I do not have a registered domain name.

+Also, Please refer to images of deployment for a better understanding

 ## Contributing